 A silky carrot and fennel soup with a hint of fresh squeezed orange juice that’s topped with shaved Parmesan and fresh herbs.
-It’s warming and delicious and just the thing for these snowy winter days.
+It’s warming, delicious and just the thing for snowy winter days.

 This post was originally posted in March of 2013.
 I’ve updated the photos and the recipe itself just a tad.
 You may notice more of these post updates in the coming months.
 In the early days of my blogging life, things were, um, a little more off the cuff, so I’m combing through the archives and giving older recipes a thorough testing and better pictures.
 As always, thanks for reading!

 I’ve been waiting for the moment when I could post a good soup recipe.
 Though I absolutely love the holidays and all the foods and flavors that accompany them, tradition can feel constraining, too.
 So for now, I’m glad to find myself in the wide open space of deep winter.

 This carrot and fennel soup is really an all-season kind of deal.
 But seeing as I found a trove of frost-sweetened carrots in my garden last week, it felt like a good time to make a big batch of carrot and fennel soup.
 Besides garden carrots and some hardy thyme, most of the ingredients are from the store: a few storage carrots (the deep orange kind without their greens), a fennel bulb, an onion, garlic, and a couple navel oranges.

 The soup comes together pretty easily on the stovetop.
 Cook the onions and fennel down first, then add the garlic, carrots, Parmesan, and spices.
 Simmer it all in whatever kind of broth you prefer (I used vegetable broth here).
 Next, blend until everything’s smooth and velvety.
 I recently got a new immersion blender and have been loving it, but this soup should be really well blended and silky.
 It’s best made with a countertop blender to get the ideal velvety texture.